 Answer

-your TomTom device (touch the screen somewhere and tap 'Edit
+If you open the preferences of your TomTom device (touch the screen somewhere and tap 'Edit

 preferences'), you can see how many preference screens you have in the upper